-- g.
-Train and ensure CRO, DRO and polling clerks understand election policy - h.
-Address performance challenges of the CRO, DRO and election volunteers. - i.
+- f.
+To study the recommendations of the CRO and DRO to ensure they are fully considered; review good practices from previous elections and be responsible for making policy change recommendations to the Board. - g.
+Members of the Elections Committee are not permitted to seek office with AUSU and must remain neutral during the election process and disclose any known conflict of interest. - h.
+Train and ensure CRO, DRO and polling clerks understand election policy - i.
+Address performance challenges of the CRO, DRO and election volunteers. - j.
 Prepare a report summarizing the election activity and statistics.